pine/meteorshower-app/README.md

 Meteor Shower ☆彡
 -----------------

-:volcano: Do you remember all the repositories saw in the past?
+:star2: Do you remember all the repositories saw in the past?

 ## Getting started